Xenecraft/Xene-FTP-Backup-Electron/readme.md

 * Periodically delete other nights based on the frequency of backups
 * Include consideration for cronjob
 * Actual Windows installer
+* Fix bug with log extract and end of files

 Extra Notes:
 ----